 Exercise Price.
-The exercise price per whole share of our common stock purchasable upon the exercise of the warrants is 110% of the public offering price of the common stock, or \$ per share.
+The exercise price per whole share of our common stock purchasable upon the exercise of the warrants is 120% of the public offering price of the Class A Units, or \$2.52 per share, based on an assumed offering price of \$2.10 per Class A Unit (which was the last reported sale price of our common stock on the NYSE American on October 8, 2018).
 The exercise price of the warrants is subject to appropriate adjustment in the event of certain stock dividends and distributions, stock splits, stock combinations, reclassifications or similar events affecting our common stock and also upon any distributions of assets, including cash, stock or other property to our stockholders.
+Subject to certain exceptions, the warrants provide for adjustment of the exercise price if we or any of our subsidiaries, as applicable, sell or grant any right to reprice, or otherwise dispose of or issue (or announce any offer, sale, grant or any option to purchase or other disposition) any shares of our common stock or common stock equivalents, at an effective price per share that is less than the exercise price then in effect (such lower price, the "Base Share Price" and such issuances collectively, a "Dilutive Issuance").
+In the event a Dilutive Issuance occurs, the exercise price shall be reduced to equal the Base Share Price.